christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **The Category Problem**

 - “White” is fake.
 A modern bureaucratic invention.
 Deracinating.
 Universalist poison designed to erase real ethnicity.
-- “European” does the same trick on steroids — turns distinct peoples into interchangeable monolith.
+- “European” does the same trick on steroids — turns distinct peoples into an interchangeable monolith.
-- White and European are secularized varieats of the phrase Christendom subjected to the Christian ethos of sin and set commandments of behavior.
+- White and European are secularized variants of the phrase Christendom subjected to the Christian ethos of sin and set commandments of behavior.
 - Real ethnonationalism means specific groups only.
 No pan-White.
 Just your tribe.

 **Neo-Christianity: Why “White” Identity Is Still Church**